-We mainly treat the property $(iv)$, as the others are rather easy to be achieved.
-In fact, by taking $\psi= rU$ we get
+We mainly concentrate on the choice of $b(t)$ such that the property $(iv)$ holds, as the others are simple to achieve.
+Actually, by taking $\psi= rU$ we get

-Because $\omega=\omega_j$ is a pole, the above equations admit solutions only for some well chosen boundary values.
+Assume that there are exactly $N$ poles in the region $\Im z\leq \beta$, and there are given by $\{\omega_j\}_{j=1}^N$.
+Because $\omega=\omega_j$ is a pole, the above equations admit solutions only for some well-chosen boundary values.
 More precisely, for any given $f(r)$ we need to find the unique value $l(\omega_j)$ such that

 has a $C^2$ solution.
-As $\omega_j$ is a pole such that the above equation with $f=r=0$ admit non-trivial solutions, we are allowed to set $\psi'(0)=0$.
-Therefore, $\psi$ satisfies
+Since $\omega_j$ is a pole such that the above equations with $f=l=0$ admit non-trivial solutions, we are allowed to set $\psi'(0)=0$.
+Therefore, the function $\psi$ satisfies

 By ignoring the third boundary condition and solving the preceding ODE, we obtain

 thus the value $l$ satisfies